 Sex more than once a month was also too stimulating even for young and otherwise healthy individuals, he said.
 While older and weaker people should definitely partake in sexual activities less frequently, and masturbation was out of the question.
 Also, polluted air in crowded rooms, especially ballrooms, theaters, and gaming halls, was to be avoided.

 Coincidently, staying healthy also became a moral duty.
 Graham and his followers trusted that the adoption of these principles would eliminate illnesses.
 And as subsequent generations became healthier and more moral, human life expectancy would increase by several hundred years.

-Today, health is sometimes criticised as being used as a religion.
+Today, health is sometimes criticized as being used as a religion.
 But Graham lived in an era less frightened by religion and actually wanted to strengthen religious society explicitly, through physiological arguments.

 Distrust of drugs

-Today, there is a great deal of scepticism towards drugs and vaccination among the general public, who prefer a more ‘natural’ or non-chemical way of healing.
+Today, there is a great deal of skepticism towards drugs and vaccination among the general public, who prefer a more ‘natural’ or non-chemical way of healing.